By Jody McCutcheon

 A moral evolution would acknowledge that we don’t need meat to survive.
 It would see rooftops and empty lots being used for urban agriculture; more veganism, and less food waste.
 It would acknowledge that we, the people, should have more control over what we eat – rather than being fully dependent on labs and corporations.

 Our qualities of indifference, thoughtlessness, complacency and lack of curiosity, as well as our tendencies to silence or dismiss qualms and blindly follow what the media and corporations tell us is good for us, has in the past made us more vulnerable to manipulation from morally dubious leaders.
 Examining the ethics of lab grown meat is an opportunity for us to consider not only whether meat is truly essential to our lives – in whatever form – but also to which extent we want to trust corporations with what’s most essential to our lives: food.
+As for me, well – a black bean burger will do just fine.

 Did you enjoy this post?
 Want to show your gratitude?
 Please support us on Patreon!